Swords & Soldiers

-Swords & Soldiers is a 2D sidescrolling real-time strategy game by Ronimo Games.
-It was released in Europe on May 15, 2009, and in North America on June 8, 2009.
+Swords & Soldiers is a 2009 real-time strategy video game developed and published by Ronimo Games.
+It was released in Europe on May 15, 2009, and in North America on June 8.
 It is available for Windows, Mac OS X, Linux, Android, Wii, PlayStation 3, iOS, Nintendo 3DS, Wii U, and Nintendo Switch.
 Two Tribes released Swords & Soldiers on the Wii U eShop, which was released in North America and Europe on May 22, 2014.

 A sequel, Swords & Soldiers II, was released on the Wii U eShop in May 2015.
 In June 2018, Ronimo Games started a Kickstarter project for a re-release, titled Swords & Soldiers II: Shawarmageddon.

 Gameplay

-In Swords & Soldiers, three factions (the Aztecs, the Vikings and the Imperial Chinese) are fighting each other to gain the powers of the gods.
+In Swords & Soldiers, three factions (the Vikings, the Aztecs and the Imperial Chinese) are fighting each other to gain the powers of the gods.
 The game boasts both a single player campaign for all three factions and a skirmish mode, as well as competitive split-screen multiplayer and several other modes and minigames players can unlock by progressing through the game.

 The single player campaign features 10 missions for each faction, with objectives ranging from conquering the enemy's base on the other side of the play area to surviving a full out assault from the enemy or infiltrating their defenses with a limited number of troops.
 Players collect gold and mana which are used to purchase units and spells.
 After being built, units automatically begin marching towards the enemies base and players cast spells to either strengthen their own units or directly attack their enemies.
 Players must make strategic decisions on what units to build and when to send them out.